-Our revolving credit facilities and term loans are described in "Item 18 - Financial Statements: Note 9 - Long-Term Debt."
-They contain covenants and other restrictions typical of debt financing secured by vessels, that restrict the ship-owning subsidiaries from: incurring or guaranteeing indebtedness; changing ownership or structure, including mergers, consolidations, liquidations and dissolutions; making dividends or distributions if we are in default; making capital expenditures in excess of specified levels; making certain negative pledges and granting certain liens; selling, transferring, assigning or conveying assets; making certain loans and investments; and entering into a new line of business.
+Our revolving credit facilities and term loans are described in "Item 18 - Financial Statements: Note 10 - Long-Term Debt."
+They contain covenants and other restrictions typical of debt financing secured by vessels, that restrict the vessel-owning subsidiaries from: incurring or guaranteeing indebtedness; changing ownership or organizational structure, including mergers, consolidations, liquidations and dissolutions; paying dividends or distributions if we are in default; making capital expenditures in excess of specified levels; making certain negative pledges and granting certain liens; selling, transferring, assigning or conveying assets; making certain loans and investments; and entering into new lines of business.
 Certain of our revolving credit facilities and term loans require us to maintain financial covenants.
-If we do not meet these financial covenants, the lender may accelerate the repayment of the revolving credit facilities and term loans, thus having a significant impact our short-term liquidity requirements.
-As at December 31, 2014, we and our affiliates were in compliance with all covenants relating to our credit facilities and term loans.
+If we do not meet these financial covenants, the lender may accelerate the repayment of our revolving credit facilities and term loans, which would have a significant impact on our short-term liquidity requirements.
+As at December 31, 2015, we and our affiliates were in compliance with all covenants relating to our credit facilities and term loans.